amsantac/datascience3GDproject/README.md

 #Course project for Data Science - Getting and Cleaning Data

+This file shows the description of the processing steps performed to produce a tidy dataset from the dataset obtained from the "Human Activity Recognition Using Smartphones" experiment.

-This script starts with the assumption that the Samsung data is available in the working directory in an unzipped UCI HAR Dataset folder
+The R script shown below starts with the assumption that the Samsung data is available in the working directory in an unzipped UCI HAR Dataset folder (provided by course instructor).

 ###1.
 Merge the training and the test sets to create one data set